RigoHR Policy Document

 This RigoHR User Privacy Policy ( “Privacy Policy”) describes how RigoHR (collectively “RigoHR”, “we”, “us”, and/or “our”) collects and processes your personal information for our own purposes when you interact with RigoHR and our websites, services, content, and any related software, mobile applications, and other applications (collectively, “Services”).

-This notice applies to personal data we collect across all our websites and apps, in connection with any services we provide.
-It also applies to personal data we collect from third party data sources, and through surveys, events, customer support, competitions, promotional programmes and training.
+This policy applies to personal data we collect across all our websites and apps, in connection with any services we provide.
+It also applies to personal data we collect through surveys, events, customer support, promotional programmes and training.

 3. Personal data we collect and how we get it